peteralcock/Moneypenny/README.md

 # Moneypenny
-The Decision-Maker Scraper
 ![](logo.jpg)

-Moneypenny is a robust web crawler designed specifically for scraping contact information from investor relations management platforms.
-Its primary goal is to aid in partnership lead generation, particularly within the Financial Marketing Technology (FinMarTech) domain.
+a robust web crawler designed specifically for scraping decision-maker contact information from VC firm websites, with the primary goal being to aid in partnership lead generation for startups.

-## Key Features:
+## Features:
 - **Batteries-Included Approach**: Moneypenny is equipped with all the necessary tools and utilities right out of the box, ensuring a seamless experience for users.

 - **Anti-Anti-Bot Evasion**: One of the standout features of Moneypenny is its built-in synthetic evasion mechanism.
 This ensures that the crawler can bypass common anti-bot measures implemented on websites, allowing for uninterrupted data collection.